kyma-project/kyma/docs/compass/08-02-provisioner-provisioning-gardener.md

 </div>

 The operation of provisioning is asynchronous.
-The operation of provisioning returns the Runtime Operation Status containing the runtime ID (`provisionRuntime.runtimeID`) and the operation ID (`provisionRuntime.id`).
+The operation of provisioning returns the Runtime Operation Status containing the Runtime ID (`provisionRuntime.runtimeID`) and the operation ID (`provisionRuntime.id`).
 Use the Runtime ID to [check the Runtime Status](#tutorials-check-runtime-status).
 Use the provisioning operation ID to [check the Runtime Operation Status](#tutorials-check-runtime-operation-status) and verify that the provisioning was successful.

 > **NOTE:** To see how to provide the labels, see [this](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-02-labeling.md) document.
 To see an example of label usage, go [here](https://github.com/kyma-incubator/compass/blob/master/components/director/examples/register-application/register-application.graphql).